ow2-chameleon/everest/src/site/markdown/hello-everest.md

 }
 ```

-This method will be called at each time that *UPDATE* the zone of a device :
+This method will be called each time we *UPDATE* the device's zone  :

 ```java
 else if  (key.contentEquals("zone")){